Teach in Asia logo

 Transportation

 Chiang Mai airport has Thai Airways flights from Bangkok and seven other cities in Thailand.
 The main train line to the north terminates at Chiang Mai station.
 Intercity bus stations are located in several places in the city.
-Local buses and red songtaews (small trucks with bench seats down the side) travel on set routes for about US$.10 - $.20 per trip.
-You can hire songtaews for about US$2 per trip and pedal-driven samlors (tricycles with passenger seats) for about US$.60 to go to your own destination.
+Local buses and red songtaews (small trucks with bench seats down the side) travel on set routes and are very inexpensive.
+You can hire songtaews and pedal-driven samlors (tricycles with passenger seats) to go to your own destination.

 Places of Interest